bonkHzJin/springboot/GHS_Version_2/readme.txt

 both GHS and GIS package have Eureka Client dependencies

+HOWEVER
+If you installed the Eureka Client, then you must have Eureka Server up otherwise it won't run.

 NOTE:
 You DON'T have to add eureka client in your package, it works independently and it's not NECESSARY